tobz/galera-secure-rsync/README.md

 How to set it up
 ----------------

-_These instructions assume default script locations when following Percona's Percona Cluster set-up guide and assumes you have opened up the recommended ports (in this case, wsrep_sst_secure_rsync uses 4444 by default)_
+_These instructions assume default script locations when following Percona's Percona XtraDB Cluster set-up guide and assumes you have opened up the recommended ports (in this case, wsrep_sst_secure_rsync uses 4444 by default).
+They also assume you're on CentOS/RHEL, hence the use of 'yum'.
+Replace 'yum' with whatever package manager you are using... or you can build the packages from source.
+Whatever floats your boat._

 First, let's make sure we have openssl and socat.